digitcrusher/Skakun/doc/core/buffer.md

     buffer:copy(offset, src, start, end)

-Copies and inserts a slice from another buffer in `O(log #buffer + #src)`.
-The same cost applies to memory but that is cached whenever the state of the source buffer and the slice stay the same.
+Copies and inserts a slice from another buffer in `O(log #buffer + log #src)`.
+A `O(log #src)` cost applies to memory but that is cached whenever the state of the source buffer and the slice stay the same.

     Buffer.clear_copy_cache()